 Studies suggest that CBC may work synergistically with CBD and THC to produce an antidepressant effect but not in a straight forward way.
 CBC does not directly activate the CB1 and CB2 cannabinoid receptors.
 Instead, it has been shown to interact with a number of other receptors in the body.
 In doing so CBC can increase the levels of endocannabinoids we produce naturally.
 So CBC can help to activate cannabinoid receptors by enhancing their receptor activity.

-Testing of industrial hemp has found much higher levels of CBG than most strains of cannabis.
-Although pharmacological activity at the CB2 receptor is currently unknown, it has been classified as a low affinity antagonist of the CB1-receptor tipping it towards the mellow end of the spectrum.
+Testing of agricultural hemp has found much higher levels of CBG than most strains of cannabis.
+Although pharmacological activity at the CB2 receptor is currently unknown, it has been classified as a low-affinity antagonist of the CB1-receptor tipping it towards the mellow end of the spectrum.
 CBG is believed to; partially counteract the paranoid 'heady' high typically associated with THC, kill or slow bacteria, reduce inflammation, and inhibit cell growth in tumor and cancer cells.

 Tetrahydrocannabinolic Acid (THCA)